phossa2/di/README.md

     By setting scope of `C` to '#A' as follows,

     ```php
+    // this scope only takes effect when under service A
     $container->set('C', [ 'class' => 'C', 'scope' => '#A']);

     // an instance of A